bengal865/2425-python/variables-data-types/instructions2.md

       > Example: Mikey earns $14.50 an hour at Burger King.
     - use the `int()` and `input()` functions together to ask the user to please enter their age; use concatenation to display a sentence similar to the following example:
       > Example: The user's age is 17.
+    - Use the `input()` function to prompt the user to enter their last name in all lowercase characters; then apply the `upper()` method to convert the last name to uppercase; use the `print()` function to display the uppercase version of the user's last namel
+    - Use the `input()` function to prompt the user to enter the name of the city in which they reside in all UPPERCASE characters; then apply the `lower()` method to convert the city name to lowercase; use the `print()` function to display the lowercase version of the city name